Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/emergency_sos_diagram.md

 ## Observation

-In Settings, under Emergency SOS, the iPhone X diagram presented to the user is not symmetric in certain locations.
+In Settings, under Emergency SOS, the iPhone X diagram shown is not symmetric in certain locations.

 ## Reference